- Who We Are

 Except for our strictly enforced weight limit, Wisconsin Skydiving Center doesn’t preclude anybody from jumping right out of the gate.
-That said: each individual jumper with health restrictions would need to be assessed on a case-by-case basis, dependent upon things like the exact nature of the medical issue, flexibility and strength.
+With that said, each individual jumper with health restrictions would need to be assessed on a case-by-case basis, dependent upon things like the exact nature of the medical issue, flexibility and strength.
 Our Chief Instructor, Bo Babovic, personally handles all tandems that require additional attention in regards to mobility.
 If you have mobility issues, don’t be a stranger.
-Come on down to the DZ in advance – and plan to spend a weekend day bar-b-quing, sky-watching and sunning with us – to see what’s possible.
+Come on down to the DZ in advance, spend a weekend barbecuing, sky-watching, and sunning with us to see what’s possible.

-Combing the internet for information on skydiving health restrictions is a circular endeavor indeed.
-At some point, if you really want to skydive (and you do!), you’re going to need to have a conversation with your doc.
+Combing the internet for information on skydiving health requirements is a circular endeavor indeed.
+At some point, if you really want to skydive (and you do!), you’re going to need to have a conversation with your doctor.
 You’re also going to need to have a conversation with a reputable, professional dropzone with the experience and know-how to advise you – in your unique situation – thoughtfully.

 It should go without saying that our advice here is not the advice of a medical professional.
 We have, however, seen a lot in our time and travels, and we’re an excellent first port of call for information about skydiving health requirements and restrictions.

 When you’re thinking about skydiving and health (including mental and psychological health), the key point to remember is this: Skydiving is a sport.
 It can be an intense one!
 The rule of thumb is to address the usual suspects (high blood pressure, glasses, age, weight, diabetes, bad back/neck/knee/ankle/spleen, etc.) in the athletic context.
 The upshot is simple: Skydiving might not be as impossible as you’d think.
 And it’s definitely worth it.